Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 No matter how much he pushed, no matter what he tried, Austin just seemed to grow more inspired to be a better farmer!
 His ambitions *really* didn’t extend beyond what he was already doing, and Six was having no success whatsoever in inspiring him to think beyond that little box.

 It was… simultaneously *wretched* and yet honestly marvellous at the same time.
 And so very, aggravatingly, *relentlessly* human!
-Six had learned more than he ever wanted to know about *tillage.* Just...apparently the simple act of *digging in the dirt* was several sciences all on its own, and Austin spent *endless* time agonizing over just how much he should dig, or if he should dig at all, or *how* he should dig...worrying about soil structure, inoculants for his peas...
+Six had learned more than he ever wanted to know about *tillage.* Just... apparently the simple act of *digging in the dirt* was several sciences all on its own, and Austin spent *endless* time agonizing over just how much he should dig, or if he should dig at all, or *how* he should dig... worrying about soil structure, inoculants for his peas...

 Madness!
 He had the body and mind to conquer a whole star system if he wanted to!
 Austin Beaufort could have *effortlessly* become the emperor of some distant simpering planet full of lesser beings, but Six had spent long enough now prompting him to pursue his innermost, darkest passions to know that Austin’s innermost darkest passion was… farming.